ibm-cloud-docs/ContinuousDelivery/cd-kubernetes-image-signing-tutorial.md

 2. Click **Run Pipeline**.
 Review the run parameters and click **Run**.
 The dct init pipeline starts the Docker Content Trust (DCT).
 For more information about the dct init run that you started, click the link in the **Name** column.
 You can view the task definition and the steps in each `PipelineRun` definition.
 You can also view the status, logs, and details of each task definition and step, and the overall status of the `PipelineRun` definition.

  * The **init-docker-content-trust** task starts DCT by using the information that you provided when you set up the Key Protect vault instance name and key names.
 The stage also allocates the keys and provisions them to be the delegation keys that are used to sign the Docker images.
-[Docker Content Trust](https://success.docker.com/article/introduction-to-docker-content-trust){: external) provides strong cryptographic guarantees over what code and what versions of software are run in your infrastructure.
-It integrates [The Update Framework (TUP)](https://theupdateframework.com/){: external) into Docker by using [Notary](https://youtu.be/at72dhg-SZY?t=4873){: external), an open source tool that provides trust over any content.
+[Docker Content Trust](https://success.docker.com/article/introduction-to-docker-content-trust){: external} provides strong cryptographic guarantees over what code and what versions of software are run in your infrastructure.
+It integrates [The Update Framework (TUP)](https://theupdateframework.com/){: external} into Docker by using [Notary](https://youtu.be/at72dhg-SZY?t=4873){: external}, an open source tool that provides trust over any content.

  * When a publisher who is using Docker Content Trust pushes an image to a remote registry, Docker Engine locally signs the image with the publisher’s private key.
 When a user pulls this image, Docker Engine uses the publisher’s public key to verify that the image is exactly what the publisher created.
 It also ensures that the image wasn't tampered with and that it is up to date.